-Perhaps certain elements of the UI can get out of the user's way when performing a particular task, perhaps tertiary information can be hidden in a slide-over panel or modal instead of navigating the user to another page to create a more seamless journey (see my home page for an example of this).
+Perhaps certain elements of the UI can get out of the user's way when performing a particular task, perhaps tertiary information can be hidden in a slide-over panel or modal instead of navigating the user to another page to create a more seamless journey.
 These are simple examples, but are the kinds of things you should be thinking about if you're not already.

 Depending on the tools you're using and your experience level, you may not feel you have a lot of options to mock up full, production ready, animations to be handed over to development - that's not a problem.
 As developers we have a lot of great techniques which allow us to roll out UI animations with relative ease.
 If you give us an idea of how you want something to move, when, and what triggers it we can drop a simple animation into the project and then work with you to refine it and get it looking as good as possible.